SamanArzaghi/tsp-with-ga/README.md

 # tsp-with-ga
-in the following note book we will sove teraveling sales-man problem(TSP) with Genetic Algorithm(GA).
+in the following note book we will solve teraveling sales-man problem(TSP) with Genetic Algorithm(GA).

 ## Notes
 You can download test cases from net.